outt2008/Exercises-in-LLVM./README.md

 # Exercises-in-LLVM.
-I create simple language to learn LLVM.
+I create toy language to learn LLVM.

 # Zen of this lang